“The pursuit of craft and the drive to create work that elicits a response is never lost on me.” – Tim Tadder

 Tim Tadder is a dynamic and determined individual.
 He seeks to produce epic work every single time he gets behind the camera.
 We wanted to know more about his background, his values, and his drive.
 Here is what he had to say:

-Check out Tim’s still and motion digital work for New Era NBA 2018 here
+Check out Tim’s still and motion digital work for Verizon here

 Through sports, I learned the value of hard work and accomplishing anything worthwhile takes commitment, sacrifice, and focus.
 Twenty years ago I left behind a 5-year career as a high school teacher and football coach, to follow a dream of being a photographer.
 That transition was difficult, and without the lessons learned as an athlete, I don’t think I would have been able to evolve.
 It was an epic shift, and I truly started at the bottom, freelancing for community newspapers.